erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 This in particular will require validation as the base rates will change depending on the control of the crane and excitation sources present during operation.

 To understand the interaction of the crane-CMG system, I chose to limit the crane to a 2d model but left the CMG model 3d.
-This is necessary, due to the cross product involved in gyroscopic systems.
+This is necessary, due to the cross product involved in gyroscopic systems (@eq:reaction_torque).
 By implementing the equations that describe the dynamics of a scissored pair CMG and attaching it to the obtained equations of motion for the crane/pendulum, I was able to develop an understanding of the system much quicker than with a physical prototype.
-In the physical prototype our view inside the system is limited by the sensors, noise, signal delay and of course bugs.
+In the physical prototype our view into the system is limited by the sensors, noise, signal delay and of course bugs.
 The simulation models also include an implementation of a steering law for the SPCMG with singularity avoidance and a model of the gimbal dynamics that limit acceleration and velocity of the gimbal.

 The simulations and subsequent development of control as well as sizing approaches were systemized through the definition of three crane-CMG applications: dampening, part rotation and process compensation.